tomrndom/osf-website/src/pages/about/board/index.md

     title: Gold Director
     company: EasyStack
     description: >
-      ChangBo Guo serves as Individual Director of OpenStack Foundation in 2017- 2019 and Oslo PTL for Pike and Queens.
+      ChangBo Guo serves as Individual Director of OpenInfra Foundation in 2017- 2019 and Oslo PTL for Pike and Queens.
 He worked on Linux and AIX for several years.
 He is one of the earliest OpenStack contributors in China.
       He has been working on the OpenStack since 2012, when he worked on the